The following article is an excerpt from "A Book of Bible Study"

 Did God Really Hate Esau?

-Within the controversial passage of Romans 9, we read these words:
+Within this controversial passage of Romans 9, we read these words:

 For though the twins were not yet born and had not done anything good or bad, so that God’s purpose according to His choice would stand, not because of works but because of Him who calls, it was said to her, “The older will serve the younger.”
 Just as it is written, “Jacob I loved, but Esau I hated.”
 (Romans 9:11-13)